openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/intro.md

 * Build Fuse locally and push the build result into OpenShift, a Binary Source-to-Image (s2i) builder.
 * Build and deploy from source code contained in a Git repository using a Source-to-Image builder.

 For our introductory lesson we are going to use OpenShifts s2i repository builder to pull in, build and deploy a JBoss FIS API service using the SpringBoot container runtime.
+So lets get started!